Mystery Mansion (board game): Equipment

-The original Mystery Mansion featured a modular board consisting 24 cardboard tiles representing different rooms in the mansion: 8 First Floor rooms, 8 Second Floor rooms, and 8 rooms in the cellar.
+The original Mystery Mansion featured a modular board consisting of 24 cardboard tiles representing different rooms in the mansion: eight first floor rooms, eight second floor rooms, and eight rooms in the cellar.
 Each room has different doors and objects that come into play during the game.
-The Foyer is positioned face up as the starting room of the game; all the other rooms are shuffled face down and set to the side.
+The Foyer is positioned face up as the starting room of the game; all other rooms are shuffled face down and set to the side.
 A card representing the mansion's outside front door entrance is then placed next to Foyer so that the staircase leads up to the double doors of the Foyer.
 Those double doors are the only way out of the mansion.

-Each player is represented by one of the 4 plastic pawns, and they are placed on the front door entrance card at the start of the game.
+Each player is represented by one of four plastic pawns placed on the front door entrance card at the start of the game.

-Also before the game, 7 cardboard treasure tokens (2 representing the "real treasure", and 5 representing cobwebs or the "fake treasure") are randomly placed in one of the 7 plastic treasure chests.
+Also before the game, seven cardboard treasure tokens (two representing the "real treasure", and five representing cobwebs or the "fake treasure") are randomly placed in one of the seven plastic treasure chests.
 Each treasure chest has a label on its bottom with two numbers on it, representing the two keys that will unlock it (see below).
 The treasure chests are then mixed up so no player knows which two have the real treasure, or knows which keys will open those two real treasures.